UEFI bsdloader fails on Lenovo ThinkServer TS140

 I'm going to download the beta and the latest nightly to see if either will work as an upgrade or fresh install.

-#12 Updated by Philip Robar about 1 year ago
+#12 Updated by Philip Robar almost 2 years ago

 Spoke too soon.
 Lots of things aren't working including the Alert button, the sharing / Windows (SMB) tab, and control services.
 Sigh, looks like I get to reinstall and set up everything from scratch.
 I guess I was right to be concerned about the unexpected verbosity of scripts during the initial boot and migration process that I saw.